Congresswoman released ad telling supporters to vote on the wrong day

 (The Hill) – Rep. Sheila Jackson Lee (D-Texas), who is running for Mayor of Houston, released a campaign advertisement urging supporters to vote, except the advertisement had the wrong day.

-Jackson Lee is running in the Houston mayoral runoff election, which takes place on Saturday, Dec.
+Jackson Lee is running in the runoff election to replace Mayor Sylvester Turner (D), which takes place on Saturday, Dec.
 9. Her advertisement, which has been confirmed by Mediaite to have aired on Houston’s television markets, tells voters to head to the polls “on or before December 7th.”

 In the advertisement, Jackson Lee shows off her record serving in Congress and city council.

-Note: Correction: Houston Mayor Sylvester Turner (D) will be finishing out his term in the coming weeks.
-A previous of this story included incorrect information.